niklasmellgren/mod-torchtune-distillation/README.md

 **Percentage Difference** = (Max Value − Model Value) / Max Value × 100

-This was averaged across all metrics to yield an **Overall Score**.
+This was averaged across all metrics to yield an **Overall Δ% Score**

 ### Final Ranking Based on Percentage Difference